wormholer/KAP-manual/en/upgrade/upgrade_kylin.en.md

 4. Update the configuration files:

-   If you're upgrading from Apache Kylin >=2.1, simply replace new versions' `$KYLIN_HOME/conf` with old version's `$KYLIN_HOME/conf`.

-   Otherwise if you're upgrading from Apache Kylin <2.1, you need to: 1. manually re-apply all changes in old version's `$KYLIN_HOME/conf` to new version's `$KYLIN_HOME/conf`.
+   If you're upgrading from Apache Kylin, you need to: 1. manually re-apply all changes in old version's `$KYLIN_HOME/conf` to new version's `$KYLIN_HOME/conf`.
 2. manually re-apply all changes in old version's `$KYLIN_HOME/bin/setenv.sh` to new version's `$KYLIN_HOME/conf/setenv.sh`.
 Watch out: 1. the folder for setenv.sh has changed.
 2. Direct file copy-and-replace is not allowed.

 5. Modify configuration parameters: